 Accent colors are where you can really let your personality shine through.
 This is the pop of color you might use on your front door, shutters, or even window boxes.
 If your home’s body and trim colors are fairly neutral, a bold accent color can create a stunning focal point and a warm welcome for guests.
 Think of a classic white house with black trim—a vibrant red or deep navy blue front door adds instant character.
 Don’t be afraid to experiment with a few sample pots to find a shade you love.
 This is your chance to make a statement, and it’s an easy element to change down the road if you ever want a quick refresh.

-Matching Paint to Your Roof and Stonework
+How to Match Paint to Your Roof and Stonework

 Before you fall in love with a specific paint chip, take a good look at the fixed elements of your home that aren’t changing.
 This includes your roof, any brick or stone accents, pathways, and even your landscaping.
 These features have their own colors and undertones that your paint palette should complement, not clash with.
 For example, a roof with brown shingles will pair better with warm, earthy paint colors, while a gray or black roof works well with cooler tones like blues and grays.
 Considering these existing materials from the start is a core part of our design and build services because it ensures a seamless, professional result.

-Color Pairings That Improve Curb Appeal
+Proven Color Pairings for Better Curb Appeal

 The right color combination does more than just make your house look good—it significantly improves its curb appeal.
 A thoughtful palette can make your home appear more inviting and well-maintained from the street.
 The architectural style of your home can also provide great clues for color selection.
 For instance, traditional Colonial homes often look best in muted, historic colors, while modern homes can handle bolder, more contrasting palettes.
 Ultimately, choosing colors that feel authentic to both the house and your personal taste will create a timeless look that enhances your entire home renovation and makes you proud of your space.